RunquanYe/DemoProjects/README.md

 ## [Java Project][Java]
 ### [Product Quotation][Java]

 It is a product quotation application that simulates common functionalities, which companies normally need for the product quotation software.
+Click upper the title link for more project details.

 <p align="center"><img width="500" height="200" src="https://github.com/RunquanYe/Java/blob/master/img/Product_Quotation_01.PNG"/></p>

 ### [Super 2048][Java]
 I made the game with some addition features that would improve the game and make it more challenging.
+Click upper the title link for more project details.

 <p align="center"><img width="370" height="500" src="https://github.com/RunquanYe/Java/blob/master/img/Super2048_01.PNG"/></p>